University of Technology Sydney

 Criteria:

-The task includes a milestone assessment component that evaluates English language proficiency.
+(2) This task includes a milestone assessment component that evaluates English language proficiency.
 You may be guided to further language support after the completion of this subject if your results in this milestone task indicate you need more help with your language skills.

-Assessment task 3: Comprehension and Synthesis Quizzes
+Assessment task 3: Comprehension and Synthesis Quiz

 Intent: